MEDB 5501 Applied Biostatistics I Credits: 3

 MEDB 5573 Biostatistical Consulting Practicum Credits: 2-4

-Students receive training in the conduct of biostatistical consults.
-Students will work on real consulting projects received by the Research and Statistical Consult Service.
+This course is designed to provide students with an opportunity for statistical consulting training.
+Students will work on real consulting projects that were received through the Research and Statistical Consult Service.
 Projects may involve sample size calculation, study design, data analysis, generating statistical reports and manuscripts.
 Student will be able to apply their statistical knowledge and communication skills while learning how to work with other researchers.

 MEDB 5589 Special Topics Credits: 1-3